 “These guys have worked hard.
 They’ve fought through some adversity. all year long I told them keep working hard, keep progressing, stay positive and good things will happen.
 And tonight they kind of came together.
 I’m so happy for the guys to get a win like this after all the hard work,” He concluded about the MVL effort.

-The team then headed to Lester Prairie Tuesday evening to take on the Bulldogs in what turned out to be the final game of the Indian’s season, as they lost the tightly contested battle 71-62.
+Page 2 of 3 - The team then headed to Lester Prairie Tuesday evening to take on the Bulldogs in what turned out to be the final game of the Indian’s season, as they lost the tightly contested battle 71-62.

 Sleepy Eye came out very strong taking the lead and holding on to it for much of the first half of play.